dimtass/meta-nanopi-neo4/README.md

 There's a blog post [here](https://www.stupid-projects.com/nanopi-neo4-yocto-meta-layer/) with some more info about this layer.

+> Update: This meta layer is not updated often, therefore there might be a case that your build is broken.
+In this case you should use the proposed hashes for each repo, because those were the ones that the layer was tested.

 ## Distros
 The available supported distros are
 * `rk-none`: For no graphics support (only console images)